jaehoonkyle/academic_website/content/cv/education.md

 **New York University, Stern School of Business**, New York, NY | 2013-2019
 _BS/MS in Accounting Dual Degree Program_
 Master of Science in Accounting
-Bachelor of Science in Business, _Summa Cum Laude_
+Bachelor of Science in Business (Dual Major in Mathematics), _Summa Cum Laude_